An Interview With Tialila Kikon

 You also happen to write a lot about nature.
 Could you elaborate on why it plays such an important role in your writing?

-I believe nature itself embodies the highest form of a creator.
-Nature also inspires and heals because we are a part of nature.
-Nature amazes me all the time.
-Every time I get closer to it, I feel good.
-I feel like an influx of positive energy flowing into me.
-And so I always rely on nature for inspiration.
-I am in awe of it.
-I firmly believe that our lives are dependent on nature.
-And that's why I write about it because we all are part of the same earth.
-We are aligned and have our sides tied together to co-exist peacefully.
-Even though I would like to consider change, we should take measures for the global environmental crisis.
+Nature is the greatest poem on earth written by the creator's hand.
+Nature inspires and heals us because we are a part of nature.
+The vast expanse of it amazes me all the time.
+Every time I get closer to nature, I feel good.
+It gives me an influx of positive energy running into me.
+I often rely on nature for inspiration because I'm in awe of it, and I firmly believe that my life, in fact, all our lives, utterly depend on nature.
+I write about nature because we are part of the same earth, alive together, perhaps even die together, if we and our world fail to consider and reconsider measures for the global environmental crisis.

 What inspired you to start writing poetry?